jii1n/model/README.md

 This dataset preserves the exact data structure expected by the ML pipeline.

-## 🔧 Method 2.
-How to Reproduce the Full Expression Matrix
+## Reproducing the Full Expression Matrix

 The full expression matrix can be regenerated from public SRA data using the
 steps below.
 All required metadata and processing scripts are included.